 CounselorView full bio

 Mike was born and raised in Michigan.
-He received his bachelor's degree in theology from Moody Bible Institute.
-His wife Chantel spent most of her childhood in Hawaii, Ohio and California.
-Mike and Chantel met in high school in Michigan and have been together ever since.
-Mike and Chantel married in December 2007 and both felt a calling to youth ministry.
+He received his Bachelor's degree in Theology from Moody Bible Institute.
+Mike and his wife Chantel married in 2007 and both felt a calling to youth ministry.

-Mike and Chantel joined The Fold staff as Support Parents in October 2010, working in both the Girls' and Boys' Homes in many unique capacities.
-Mike and Chantel served as Support Parents for over a year and finished their tenure in that position as they welcomed their first child, Selah Renee, into the world in December 2011.
-Chantel now cares for Selah and continues to stay involved in many aspects of the ministry.
+Mike and Chantel joined The Fold staff as Support House Parents in October 2010, working in both the Girls' and Boys' Homes in various capacities.
+Mike and Chantel finished their tenure in that position as they welcomed their first child, Selah Renee in December 2011.
+Chantel now cares for Selah and continues to stay involved in many aspects of The Fold's ministry.
 In March 2012, Mike began training under Dr. Fred Tomaselli for the Boys' Home Counselor position.
 Mike has completed his training through the Association of Exchanged Life Ministries and continues to pursue continuing education in the counseling field.

 Mike and Chantel's future goals include missionary work, and potentially church planting in Utah.
-In their free time, Mike enjoys sports and board games while Chantel enjoys puzzles and crocheting.[x] close
+In their free time, Mike enjoys sports and board games and Chantel enjoys puzzles and crocheting.[x] close

 Admissions CoordinatorView full bio